aisiwonhae29/PMP/a0_practicemakeperfect/roadmap.md

 - voice about(get system voice authorization)
 - websocket
 - design pattern
+- exit policy: initiated from GRIS project connection is terminated. search for exit process and reconnect process, convention way and new way.
 - android studio build firebase msg logic
 - talking with gpt in SSCapp (get info from talking each other)
 - talking with gpt in app (get info from talking each other)